 10-9712 South, Peter Gilgan Centre For Research and Learning

 686 Bay St.

 My research focuses on pancreatic function and insulin sensitivity in malnutrition.

 I created an animal model of malnutrition and we are studying the acute and long-term effect of malnutrition on pancreatic function and insulin action.
 We also have performed and are currently doing clinic studies in low resource countries.

-Assistant Professor, Dalla Lana School of Public Health – Division of Social and Behavioral Sciences (division cross appointment in Clinical Public Health)
+Assistant Professor, Dalla Lana School of Public Health, Division of Social and Behavioural Health Sciences (division cross appointment in Clinical Public Health)

 Assistant Professor (non-budget cross-appointment), Faculty of Kinesiology and Physical Education